The ENCC operates under supervision of a Board

 The ENCC believes in actively empowering people to have a voice in society through arts and culture, to allow and facilitate citizens to express themselves creatively in cultural spaces, with respect for cultural equality, intercultural diversity and sustainability.

-The ENCC has been selected by the European Commission as one of the 22 networks representing the arts and the cultural sector in Europe for 2014-2017.
+The ENCC has been for the second time selected by the European Commission as one of the 28 networks representing the arts and the cultural sector in Europe for 2017-2021.

 The ENCC organises a large variety of events contributing to the professional development of its members, the structuring of the sector, the development of cooperation and innovation at a European level: Travelling academy, BECC Staff exchange programme, Short Cuts conferences.
 Among the network's working topics : arts & culture, education and life-long learning, territorial development, digital dynamics.